Davie Selke: Loan to Werder

 On 31 January 2020, the last day of the 2019–20 winter transfer period, Selke re-joined Werder Bremen on a loan deal lasting until the summer of 2021.
 The transfer reportedly includes an obligation for Werder Bremen to sign him permanently at the end of the loan for an estimated transfer fee between €10 and 15 million, which only takes effect if the club remains in the Bundesliga.
 Due to Werder Bremen's relegation to the 2.
 Bundesliga the club did not sign Selke permanently.

 Return to Hertha

 Ahead of the 2021–22 season, Selke returned to Hertha BSC, where he played under coaches Pál Dárdai, Tayfun Korkut and Felix Magath.
 On 30 April 2022, a 1–1 league draw against Arminia Bielefeld, Selke played his 100th Bundesliga match for Hertha BSC.
 In 25 league appearances that season, he was in the starting eleven 10 times and scored 4 goals.

 1. FC Köln

 On 2 January 2023, Selke signed for 1.
 FC Köln on an eighteen month contract.
+He departed the club following their relegation by the end of the 2023–24 season.

 Hamburger SV

 On 11 July 2024, Selke joined Hamburger SV in 2.
-Bundesliga.His contract expired at the end of the 2024-25 season.
+Bundesliga.
+In the 2024–25 season, he scored 22 goals to finish as the league's top scorer, helping Hamburger SV achieve promotion, and was also voted the 2.
+Bundesliga Player of the Season.